Skip to Content

 Packing for your Italy trip

-When packing for your Italian trip, here are a few items you’ll want to take:
+Here are a few items you’ll want to take:

-That’s it for our Italy trip planning guide!
+That’s it for Italy trip planning guide!

 With mouthwatering cuisine, amazing art galleries, dramatic landscapes and centuries of rich history, it’s no surprise that the European nation known for la dolce vita is one of the world’s most popular tourist destinations.

-Hopefully this Italy travel guide has proved to be a good starting point for mapping out your own trip.
+Hopefully this Italy travel guide has proved to be a good starting point for mapping out your trip.

 Ciao for now!